ju-lewis/Notes/From the Solar System to the Cosmos/Week 5/L14 - Asteroids, Comets, and Dwarf Planets.md

 Most comets remain frozen in the outer atmosphere, and melt when they approach the Sun - creating a tail.

 A *coma* is the atmosphere that comes from a comet's heated nucleus.
-A plasma *tail* is gas escaping from the coma, pushed by solar win A *dust tail* is pushed by photos
+A plasma *tail* is gas escaping from the coma, pushed by solar wind A *dust tail* is pushed by photons

 Tails can be over 100,000km long!